Preventing Early Academic Collapse in Medical Students

-- Escalating cognitive fatigue across extended study cycles
+- Escalating cognitive fatigue during sustained study cycles

 Why Pre-Matriculation Timing Matters